Life insurance for nurses could describe the death in…

 Whole of life insurance provides lifetime protection, therefore guaranteeing your loved ones a pay out when you pass away (not if).

-This makes it an ideal option for ensuring your funeral costs are covered and providing an inheritance for loved ones to spend as they wish.
+The guaranteed pay out can help to cover your funeral costs and/or provide an inheritance for loved ones to spend as they wish.

 You’ll need to provide insurers with medical information at the point of application.